Nicole forecast to hit Florida as hurricane with strong winds, storm surge

 A number of Tampa Bay school districts plan to close ahead of the storm.

-At 10 a.m., Nicole was about 25 miles east-northeast of Great Abaco in the northern Bahamas, and 210 miles east of West Palm Beach, Florida.
-It had maximum sustained winds of 70 miles per hour, and was moving west-northwest at 13 mph.
-The storm was large with tropical-storm-force winds extending outward up to 460 miles, mostly to the north of the center.
+At 1 p.m., Nicole was about 25 miles east-northeast of Great Abaco in the northern Bahamas, and 210 miles east of West Palm Beach, Florida.
+It had maximum sustained winds at or near 70 miles per hour with higher gusts and was moving west at 12 mph.
+The storm was large with tropical storm-force winds extending outward up to 460 miles, mostly to the north of the center.

 “Do not focus on the exact track of Nicole since it’s expected to be a large storm with hazards extending well to the north of the center, outside of the forecast cone,” the center said.
 “These hazards are likely to affect much of the Florida peninsula and portions of the southeast United States.